marcocapozzoli/todolist-API/README.md

 ## 💻 Project

-This project is a simple API for logging task.
+This project is a simple API for register a task.
-It has a token authentication system.
+- It has a token authentication system.
-Only authenticated users can use the API.
+- Only authenticated users can use the API.
-The user must be able to register new tasks, and edit or delete only their own.
+- The user must be able to register new tasks, and edit or delete only their own.
-It has a registration screen (optional, if you don't want to use the admin or shell to create a user)
+- It has a registration screen (optional, if you don't want to use the admin or shell to create a user)

 Below Screenshot from the browsable API:
 ![image](/readme_img/main_screen.png?raw=true "Main_Screen")